Table of Contents

 Importance of AUDIT RISK and Auditor Response assessment

-1. Assessing engagement risks at the planning stage, this will ensure that attention is focused early on the areas most likely to cause material misstatements.
+1. Assessing engagement risks at the planning stage, will ensure that attention is focused early on the areas most likely to cause material misstatements.

 2. It will help the auditor to fully understand the entity, which is vital for an effective audit.